Dumb-and-dangerous/dnd-app/README.md

 - Commits messages should follow this example: `DND: Initial commit`
   - Prefix: `DND`
   - The message should always start the first letter with Capital letters.
+- Branches
+  - feature/DND-X-short-name-with-lower-case-letters
+  - bugfix/DND-X-short-name-with-lower-case-letters
+  - hotfix/DND-X-short-name-with-lower-case-letters (Checkout from master and merge to master)

 ## Set up environment